Last editedMar 20233 min read

 You can send a progress payment invoice for projects of any length.
 This type of billing frequency is most useful for long-term projects or those with a high value.
 By requesting money for earlier deliverables, a business can ensure it has cash on hand to pay for future deliverables within the same project.

 There are also many different industry approaches to invoicing.
 Some industries are more likely to use progress invoicing than others:

 Progress invoicing is standard in the construction industry.
 Construction projects involve high-value raw materials and the use of third-party contractors.
 To fund these ongoing costs, it makes sense to bill the client at intervals.

-Defence contracts also involve large budgets and long timelines.
+Defense contracts also involve large budgets and long timelines.
 It can take years for a major engineering project to be completed, which makes sending a single invoice impractical.
-Instead, large defence and aerospace projects require a series of invoices to pay for the work in progress.
+Instead, large defense and aerospace projects require a series of invoices to pay for the work in progress.

 3. Web design and development

 The costs of raw materials might not be as high with web development projects, but timescales can be as lengthy.
 Long timelines and shifting user goalposts mean that progress billing makes more sense in this industry.
 It also ensures a high level of flexibility for clients, who can adjust their goals as needed.